 I would take the old games I used to play with my karate classes (I taught karate for eight years) and put a fitness twist on them.
-It was a crazy shot in the dark for me, but I had nothing to lose at this point.
+It was a crazy shot in the dark, but I had nothing to lose at this point.

 The first time I used the games, I decided to use them at the end of class, just like we did in karate.
 I held my breath and prayed that everyone didn’t look at me like a fool.
 I couldn’t believe my eyes!
-Everyone was jumping around and giggling like little kids; full-grown 30-40-year-old adults playing with each other like they were on a playground.
+Everyone was jumping around and giggling like little kids; full-grown 30-40-year-old adults were playing with each other like they were on a playground.

 The following week, I heard about how much fun that game was and how we should play more.
 That is all it took.
 From that day forward, I decided to use games at the end of class every day.

 Fast forward a year from that time: now, I currently own a 7800-square-foot boot camp/small group training facility in Lapeer, Michigan.
-We just opened about four months ago, and we are already over 120 members.
+We just opened about four months ago and are already over 120 members.
 I can confidently say that the games I played at the end of my boot camps were a huge part of that success.

 So what exactly are boot camp games?

 Boot Camp Games are a hybrid of fitness drills and exercises mixed with “recess style” games and races.
 Think back to when you were young, and you used to play games like “Duck, Duck, Goose,” Dodge Ball, Freeze Tag, and Relay Races.
 Combine that with fitness elements like pushups, sprints, squat hops, planks, etc. Then, you have a boot camp game.
 It’s that easy.
 If you are still lost, here is a great example:

 Red Light/Green Light